Skip to main content

 5. Grant the required OAuth scopes

 On the app, open the Okta API Scopes tab and click Grant on every scope Prowler needs.
-For the initial release, granting only okta.policies.read is sufficient.
+The bundled checks require okta.policies.read, okta.brands.read, and okta.apps.read.
 Okta — grant OAuth scopes

 On the app, open the Admin roles tab and click Edit assignments → Add assignment: